MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 		openssl.exe rsa -in "e:\Migration\Contoso.pem" -out e:\Migration\Contoso_converted.pem -outform PEM

-    The result will be save to Contoso_converted.pem file.
-Also keep it secure as it contains your key

     This creates a Contoso_converted.pem file that you must secure from unauthorized access.

 5. By using your converted .PEM file, you can now import your key into your attached Thales HSM by using the following command: